fsuri/Basil_SOSP21_artifact/README.md

 Download and execute the installation script:
 1. `wget https://registrationcenter-download.intel.com/akdlm/irc_nas/17977/l_BaseKit_p_2021.3.0.3219.sh`
 2. `sudo bash l_BaseKit_p_2021.3.0.3219.sh`
+(To run the installation script you may have to manually install `apt -y install ncurses-term` if you do not have it already).
 Follow the installation instructions: Doing a custom installation saves space as the only dependency is "Intel oneAPI Threading Building Blocks"
 (Use space bar to unmark X other items.
 You do not need to consent to data collection)